rdfostrich/article-versioned-reasoning/content/introduction.md

 —as is done in [Ontology-Based Data Access techniques](cite:cites heymans2008ontology,poggi2008linking)— within the domain of RDF versioning remains unexplored.

-In this work, we introduce a general formalization of reasoning within RDF versioning from the querying perspective.
+In this work, we introduce a general formalization of semantic versioned querying, i.e., reasoning within RDF versioning from the querying perspective.
 For this, we extend the [five foundational versioned query types](cite:cites bear) that were introduced to cover the retrieval demands within RDF versioning.
 Furthermore, we present a prototypical implementation of a versioned RDF store